cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/runningthetool.md

 The command help is organized into five parts:

 -   *Main options* section indicates how to pass the datacard as input to the tool (`-d datacardName`) and how to choose the statistical method (`-M MethodName`) to compute a limit and level of verbosity for output `-v`
--   *Common statistics options* include options common to different statistical methods such as `-S`, used to indicate wether to include or not systematics (default is 1, include them), `--cl` to specify the CL (default is 0.95) or `-t` to give the number of toy MC extractions required.
+-   *Common statistics options* include options common to different statistical methods such as `--cl` to specify the CL (default is 0.95) or `-t` to give the number of toy MC extractions required.
 -   *Common input-output options*.
 Is it possible to specify hypothesis point under analysis using `-m` or include specific string in output filename `--name`.
 -   *Common miscellaneous options*.
 -   Method specific options sections are dedicated to each method.
 By providing the Method name with the `-M` option, only the options for that specific method are shown in addition to the common options